How to Train as an Injury-Prone Runner

 Running aside, there are many activities that can alleviate or even cure running injuries.
 Strength training, in particular, has proven to be effective to take the pressure off joints, ligaments, and tendons while running.
 Static stretching or Yoga can also complement your running in a positive way.
 And don’t forget to ingest quality carbs, protein, and fats in adequate amounts to ensure a fast recovery.

 The key takeaway of this article: Identify your weak spots and then take the appropriate measures until the problem is resolved.
 In some cases, cutting training volume or even a complete break from running is necessary.
 But often just a few tweaks in training or in running form can do wonders.
-Those who want to delve deeper into this topic I recommend the book: Ready to Run, by Kelly Starrett.
+For those who want to delve deeper into this topic, I recommend the book Ready to Run, by Kelly Starrett.